imolb/pdfhighlighter/README.md

-# pdfhighlighter
+# PDF Highlighter
-Highlights words/rows in pdf documents

-Highlights provided words/rows in a pdf document.
+Highlights words/rows containing provided words in a PDF document.

 The tool is mainly designed for schedule of competition to highlight athletes of a specific team.